ACC 101 Accounting I

 5. Maintain records for property, plant, and equipment accounts.

-2. Calculate depreciation using the following methods: straight line, units of production, and declining balance.
+2. Calculate depreciation using the straight line, units of production, and declining balance methods.

-3. Prepare general journal entries to record the following:
+3. Prepare general journal entries to record the depreciation and disposal of plant assets.

 6. Prepare entries for various liability accounts, including the accruals for estimated liabilities.